-The Total Dissolved Solids show a downward trend over the testing history.
+The Total Dissolved Solids stayed relatively similar from the previous testing events but showed a downward trend over the testing history.
 Despite the lake gaining more nutrients, other dissolved substances decreased in the lake.
-This could be due to dilution and flow out of the lake.
-Also, increased plant growth will help to filter dissolved substances out of the water column.

 Target Range: 0 - 1,500 μS